-I delight to be living in the friendly town of Kaikohe in the Far North of Aotearoa New Zealand.
+I delight to be living in rural Wairarapa in the North Island of Aotearoa New Zealand.

 It is hard to sum up a rich and longish life in a few sentences; perhaps a warp and weft of experiences and passions will suffice.